zus1/psums_streams/README.md

     <li><a href="https://github.com/zus1/psums-api">Api</a></li>
 </ol>

-<h3>Installation for sums project</h3>
+<h3>Installation for Psums project</h3>
-Sums can be installed in two different ways
+Psums can be installed in two different ways

 First is to pull all three services and put them in same directory (each service in its own directory and then all put in same parent directory).
 Then go to Aggregator directory and run